 Design Responsibility

 The bridge section has historically been responsible for the design, maintenance and operation of all traffic control devices that are activated by the moveable bridge control system (which includes the signal indications and flashing beacon warning devices).
 As such, the signal designer has had little involvement in the past with the traffic control devices used for moveable bridges.
-However, due to several recent moveable bridge projects, it became clear that more information about the traffic control devices used and more coordination between the traffic-roadway section and the bridge section was needed.
+However, due to several recent moveable bridge projects, it became clear that more information about the traffic control devices used and more coordination between the traffic engineering section and the bridge section was needed.
 The bridge, signal, and sign designer should work closely together to ensure that the design for each discipline is detailed or referenced appropriately.

 Bridge Plan Sheets